 URA Consortium Workshop Berlin #7 (via Zoom)

-On 15th of July 2020, the URA German consortium members met on Zoom, primarily to discuss key conceptual notions within the urban-rural interface discourse, as well the Raumbild approach.
-In addition, the team discussed the progress on data collection and management.
+On the 15th of July 2020, the URA German consortium members met on Zoom to discuss key conceptual notions within the urban-rural interface discourse and the Raumbild approach.
+In addition, the team evaluated the progress of data collection and management.

-The meeting started with a literature review by Xiaoxue Gao (Habitat Unit, TU Berlin) on urban-rural interface discourses, raising key questions relating to the interdisciplinary development of the URA project: how can we integrate the disparate research disciplines into the project’s conceptual development? how might the local context inform our conceptual framework and approaches?
-The discussion addressed various competing and complementary terms within the discourse such as ‘urban-rural assembly’ and ‘integrated urban-rural development’, and their varying purposes such as facilitating analysis, guiding practise, or responding to political discourses.
+The meeting commenced with a literature review by Xiaoxue Gao (Habitat Unit, TU Berlin) on urban-rural interface discourses, raising key questions relating to the interdisciplinary development of the URA project.
+For example, how can we integrate disparate research disciplines into the project’s conceptual development?
+Furthermore, how might the local context inform our conceptual framework and approaches?
+The discussion addressed various competing and complementary terms within the discourse, such as ‘urban-rural assembly’ and ‘integrated urban-rural development’.
+In addition, the varying purposes of these concepts were deliberated, such as facilitating analysis, guiding practice, or responding to political discourses.

-Following this, Hannes Langguth (Habitat Unit, TU Berlin) gave a presentation on the genealogy of the Raumbild approach in the context of Germany, raising discussions regarding how to adapt such ideas and tools into the local cultural and institutional frameworks of Huangyan-Taizhou, particularly in terms of the challenges for public participation.
-Maria Frölich-Kulik (Bauhaus Universität Weimar) then presented the team’s collaborative mapping outcomes, demonstrating how they may be applied through the Raumbild.
+Following this, Hannes Langguth (Habitat Unit, TU Berlin) delivered a presentation on the genealogy of the Raumbild approach in the context of Germany.
+This generated discussion of how to adapt such ideas and tools to local cultural and institutional frameworks in Huangyan-Taizhou, particularly the challenge of public participation.
+Maria Frölich-Kulik (Bauhaus Universität Weimar) subsequently presented the team’s collaborative mapping outcomes, demonstrating how they may be applied through the Raumbild.